 - The wide variety of loan types, include jumbo loans (for more expensive properties), fixed and adjustable rate loans, and subsidized loans, including VA, FHA, and USDA.
 (If you’re a veteran, be sure to look into the VA loan program.)

 - Easy-to-use refinancing process for existing loans or second mortgages whether you’re seeking a lower payment or access to equity for home improvements.
 Unfortunately, Rocket Mortgage does not offer a home equity line of credit, which is another good way to finance home improvements.

 - The ability to use the site without having to actually apply for a loan; the site’s tools can help you understand how mortgages work before you make the application official.

 - The speed at which the site guides users through the application and underwriting processes using financial databases to confirm applicant input.
-This helps the lender give quick decisions.
+This helps the lender make quick decisions.

 Even Convenient Mortgages Are a Big Deal

-Yes, Rocket Mortgage is changing the way borrowers access to mortgage loans, but borrowing six-figures to buy property remains a significant transaction.
+Yes, Rocket Mortgage is changing the way borrowers access mortgage loans, but borrowing six figures to buy property remains a significant transaction.